binnev/recipes/md/sex-chicken.md

 3. Chuck it in the oven for about 40 minutes or until the chicken is golden
 4. Boil the pasta
 5. Let the chicken rest
-6. deglaze the baking tray with the white wine.
+6. Deglaze the baking tray with the white wine.
 Add some of the starchy pasta water.
 Reduce down and add the cream
 7. Serve with a good grating of pecorino